Vincent Square

-Vincent Square is a grass-covered square in Westminster, London, England, covering 13 acres, lined with mature trees including London Planes.
+Vincent Square is a grass-covered square in Westminster, London, England.
+It is London's largest privately owned square, covering 13 acres, lined with mature trees including London Planes.
 In among a network of backstreets, it chiefly provides playing fields for Westminster School, who own it absolutely; otherwise, it functions as a green lung and a view for the homes, hotel and other organisations adjoining.
 Nine of its adjoining buildings have been given strict statutory architectural recognition and protection.
+The Liberal Democrat Headquarters, housing one of Parliament's three largest political parties, was based at 1 Vincent Square, until September 2025.

 History and use

 It was appropriated in the 18th century on land originally known as Tothill Fields, by William Vincent, a former Dean of Westminster and headmaster of Westminster School who simply paid a man with a horse and plough to enclose the square with a mound and ditch.
 Previous uses include a death camp and cemetery for 1,200 Scottish prisoners starved to death after the Battle of Worcester in 1651, a large burial pit for victims of the Great Plague of London in 1665/6, a jail named Tothill Fields Bridewell, and a well-known bear-baiting den recorded in the reign of Queen Anne.
 The space, facing buildings and certain others surrounding form the Vincent Square Conservation Area.

 The square contains a cricket pavilion, four football pitches, about 10 tennis courts, and the groundsman's house, and is used on school weekdays by Westminster Under School.
 Other buildings fronting the square include the headquarters of the Royal Horticultural Society.
 Outside of school bookings the courts host many fixtures of the Lords and Commons Tennis Club.